sdr-enthusiasts/docker-piaware/README.md

 * `linux/arm/v7`
 * `linux/arm64`

+In order to ensure `dump1090` is optimised for the hardware running it, the `dump1090` binary is built on first-run of the container.

 ## Prerequisites

 If using an RTL-SDR, before this container will work properly, you must blacklist the kernel modules for the RTL-SDR USB device from the host's kernel.